 Trying to sort out the differences between all the GoPro models?
 Check out our GoPro Comparison Guide

 GoPro Mic Adapters For All Models

-There are three style of mic adapters for GoPro.
+There are three styles of mic adapters for GoPro.

-- Hero8 Black: Media Mod (housing with mic and mic jack built in)
+- Hero10 Black, Hero9 Black, and Hero8 Black: Media Mod (housing with mic and mic jack built-in)

 - Hero5, Hero6, Hero7: USB-C to 3.5mm mic jack and second USB jack

 - Hero3 and Hero4: Mini USB to 3.5mm mic jack

 The Hero9 and Hero8 don’t accept a microphone, even with an adapter.